guilhermelouzavio/SmartSchool/README.md

-# EstudoAngular
+# EstudoAngular & AspNet Core

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0. and dotnet core cli 3.1.

 ## Development server

+### angular

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### web api

+Run dotnet run for a start api.
+Navigate to `http://localhost:5000/`

 ## Code scaffolding